genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/06_forms.md

 ---
-title: 'Input data using forms'
+title: 'Create a form to input data'
-sidebar_label: 'Input data using forms'
+sidebar_label: 'Create a form to input data'
 id: forms
 ---